yuhmmy/yuhmmy.github.io/index.md

 **Running deployment of our system on Galaxy:** <a href="https://yuhmmy.meteorapp.com/">yUHmmy on Galaxy</a>

+Never be hungry on campus again.
 It is a known fact that good restaurants and bars usually have long wait times in respect to service response time, and it is also a terrible idea to keep hungry people waiting.
-Our mobile point of sales platform eliminates the waiting game for customers by automating the process and putting it online, so if you have a mobile device you never have to track down a waitress ever again, or awkwardly try to get the bartenders attention at Manoa Gardens.
+Our mobile point of sales platform eliminates the waiting game for customers by automating the process and putting it online, so if you have a mobile device you never have to wonder what restaurants are near you, or what food items are sold, and how much money you should bring.
+With the Covid-19 Pandemic among us, you may select what food items you would like to quickly pick up at restaurants.

 * View available restaurants on campus and in the Manoa area
-* View menu items, descriptions, and prices at each food location
+* View items on the menu, food descriptions, and prices at each location
-* Search for the food you desire to find possible restaurants
+* Search for the typr of food you desire to find possible restaurants
-* Select which item you would like to order
+* Select which items you would like to order
+* Create a profile page with food preferences and user information
 * Restaurant admin is notified of order and will bring food asap
+* Unsure what to eat?
+Click the "I'm feeling lucky" button

+At the completion of this project, the site will also provides code that implements a variety of useful design concepts, including:
+* Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
+* Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).
+* A simple Filter page to illustrate how to perform simple queries on the database and display the results.
+* Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
+* Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.

 It illustrates various technologies useful to ICS software engineering students, including: